timoknapp/soundcloud-cli/README.md

 COMMANDS:
-   download, dl  Download a track meta, m       Show metadata for a track search, ls    Search for a tracks help, h       Shows a list of commands or help for one command
+   download, dl  Download a track meta, m       Show metadata for a track search, ls    Search for tracks help, h       Shows a list of commands or help for one command

 GLOBAL OPTIONS: